-How Do You Get Rid of a Hickey: Tips and Tricks
+How to Get Rid of a Hickey: Tips and Tricks

 As you may already know, a hickey is actually bruising of the skin.
 It can occur virtually anywhere—from the face and neck down to the feet and toes.
 The idea of sucking on someone's foot is not usually the definition of attractive, so many hickeys are usually going to occur on the neck.